icarogabryel/sea-iv/README.md

 The MOOn-IV assembly language is a low-level programming language that is used to write programs for the MOOn-IV.
 The MOOn IV assembly language is a human-readable representation of the machine code that is executed by the MOOn IV processor.

+### Language Elements

+The MOOn-IV assembly language has instructions, pseudo-instructions, directives, labels and comments.

+#### Instructions

+Instructions are the basic building blocks of a program.
+An instruction is a command that tells the processor to perform a specific operation.
+The MOOn-IV

+#### Pseudo-Instructions

+Pseudo-instructions are special commands that are used to simplify the writing of programs.
+They are not part of the MOOn IV ISA.
+The following pseudo-instructions are supported:

+#### Directives

+Directives are special commands that are used to control the assembler, orientations to the assembling process.
+They are not part of the MOOn IV ISA.
+The following directives are supported:

+- .include
+- .data
+- .space
+- .word
+- .ascii
+- .byte
+- .inst

+#### Labels

+Labels are used to mark locations in the program.
+A label is a sequence of alphanumeric characters that starts with underscore and ends with a colon.
+For example, `_loop:` is a label.

+#### Comments

+Comments are used to document the program.
+A comment starts with a hashtag and ends at the end of the line.
+For example, `# This is a comment.` is a comment.

 ### Grammar

 The grammar of the MOOn-IV assembly language is defined as follows: